• Skip to primary navigation

 Leave it for 5-10 minutes until it is thick.

-• In the meantime, whisk the dry ingredients together: Almond Flour, Tapioca Flour, and Salt together in a medium to a large bowl.
+• In the meantime, whisk the dry ingredients together: Almond Flour, Tapioca Flour, and Salt in a medium to large bowl.
+Add in the thickened Flax and mix until a dough ball forms.
+You will need to use your hands.

-• The dough should be damp but not stick to your fingers (if it is too sticky, add a bit of almond flour but not too much).
+• The dough should be damp but not stick to your fingers (if it is too sticky, add a bit of almond flour, but not too much).
 Combine ingredients in a bowl and stir until combined.

 • Then, fill with the tofu quiche filling